alexanderwin37/eBird-Phetcher/README.md

 - Parses the CSV of your Macaulay Library media, line by line, to retrieve the media identifier
 - Makes a call to eBird's endpoint, using a session cookie for authentication
 - Fetches the media (image or sound recording) from the pre-signed S3 URL provided by eBird
+- Checks the metadata on the image and backfills the following fields if they are not already present (new metadata is based on the data from the associated checklist)
+  - Date
+  - Time
+  - Location (latitude and longitude)
 - Save the files to `./inout/photos` binned by the date on which the photo was taken

 Note: the script will only fetch the asset if it is not already present in the output folder.
 This allows for the script to pick up where it left off if it is aborted during execution.